Prerequisites for project planning#

 Remaining#

-“Remaining” refers to the estimated remaining effort until completion of an item.
-Ideally, this remaining effort has the value for “planned” minus the already performed effort (“current”).
+“Remaining” refers to the estimated remaining effort until an item is completed.
+In the ideal case, this remaining effort has the value of “planned” minus the effort already spent (“actual”).

 The conversion from working days to working hours is based on the assigned workspace calendar.